zzz0906/LeetCode/2021_March/Readme.md

 also, if current value < last one then decrease pointer = increase pointer + 1

 so clever in this way!

+## Reordered Power of 2

+Starting with a positive integer N, we reorder the digits in any order (including the original order) such that the leading digit is not zero.

+Return true if and only if we can do this in a way such that the resulting number is a power of 2.

+Just brute force?

+find all 2^n

+2 4 6 8 16 32 64

+10^9 < 2^31

+therefore it only contains 0-30; we can enumerate them/

+for a number we can map it to a set.

+the ansewr wheter it exists an equal set!

+AC!